🩺 FYP 2022 · UET Lahore

 GRACE

-Geriatric Robotic Assistance for Care and Engagement β€” a mobile, non-physical companion robot focused on intelligent monitoring, interaction, and emotional support for elderly users.
+Geriatric Robotic Assistance for Care and Engagement is a mobile robot focused on intelligent monitoring, daily reminders, and dedicated care for elderly users.

 No arms.
 No lifting grandma.
 Just brains and vibes. 🧠✨